Ziv-spec/randomfun/articles/software-design.md

 Handling Designers bad culture and trade-offs (during bad times)

 NOTE(ziv): Rethink about the history part.
 I quite enjoy writing about it and jet I have not found that it is useful for much yet.
 It does not serve the articles but hinders it.
 Both in my time and in effort writing it first.
 I believe it deserves a separate article which will be more fun to write.
+That said, there is an important component of economics and history which I will have to explore just not as thoroughly as I initially wanted.
 - History
     As a species we got here today in a marvelous way which we should remember is a miracle.
 Held together by the social structure, and effected by the local, global states of the industrial revolution.
     The global economical structure we are inside of, means that there are things which we are effected by regardless if we want or don't want.
 Values of people change, times change, and as the saying goes "Hard times create strong men, strong men create good times, good times create weak men, and weak men create hard times".
 This saying I believe is a major creator of bad design, bad rules which people follow and low quality goals which they try to achieve.
 In much the same way Goodharth's law which is crucial in understanding how human over-optimization causes bad things, and how randomness helps mitigate it's bad effects.